KabuchoG/monty/README.md

 # monty
-A colaborative project by Serena Muriuki and Goerge Kabucho
+A colaborative project by Serena Muriuki and Goerge Kabucho.